 Using automated digital workflows, these platforms simplify and structure all work processes in a manageable and efficient way.
 They also facilitate the knowledge-sharing process between operators, shifts and plant locations.
 Having a single platform with a uniform desktop and mobile interface also increases operator effectiveness, providing connected workers with one single source of truth.

-Here are just some of the production processes that digital MOS platforms bring together, along with the functions connected workers can perform using their smart device:
+Here are just some of the production processes that connected worker platforms bring together, along with the functions connected workers can perform using their smart device:

 Operators can carry out startup and shutdown tasks, as well as any jobs assigned to them.
 For assistance, they can also instantly access the latest technical manuals and instructions within the knowledge base.